PavelKrKrastev/ExcelAndWordAddIns/README.md

-# Excel and Word add ins for converting current documents to Pdf
+# Excel and Word add ins for converting documents to Pdf